 Many oral bacteria live inside a protective biofilm instead of moving freely around the mouth.
 The biofilm is made of substances produced by the bacteria as well as substances obtained from saliva.
-Biofilms are found in other areas of the body, too.
-In the mouth they are known as plaque.
+Biofilms are also found in other areas of the body.
+In the mouth, they are known as plaque.
 Bacteria in biofilms are harder to destroy than free-living bacteria.
 Nevertheless, there are many things that we can do to maintain a healthy mouth.

 Ecological Balance in the Mouth

 The mouth environment is a great habitat for bacteria.
 It’s warm and moist.
 It also receives a frequent source of nutrients when a person eats or drinks.
 As some of the bacteria digest these nutrients, they produce acids that can damage tooth enamel by causing demineralization.
-However, saliva contains bicarbonate and other chemicals which help to neutralize the acid.
+Saliva contains bicarbonate and other chemicals which help to neutralize the acid, however.
 It also contains substances such as calcium and phosphate that can repair the enamel damage.
-In addition, saliva contains antibacterial chemicals, including lysozyme, lactoferrin and lactoperoxidase.
+In addition, saliva contains antibacterial chemicals, including lysozyme, lactoferrin, and lactoperoxidase.

 In a healthy mouth, there is an ecological balance between harmless and harmful bacteria.
 The overall effect is that teeth stay mineralized and no tooth decay is observed.
 Unfortunately, our modern lifestyle can disrupt this situation.

 Tooth decay is a complex process and isn’t completely understood.
 It's thought to occur when the rate of acid production by bacteria exceeds the rate of enamel repair by saliva.
 Xerostomia is a disorder in which there is a greatly decreased production of saliva.
 Patients have a very large increase in tooth decay unless they receive effective treatment.
 Some medications also produce a dry mouth and increase the risk of oral health problems.